Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 It is another standardized metric to measure long-term customer loyalty and repurchase probability.
 So a higher NPS score means you can achieve higher customer retention and purchase value.

-Here’s how you can use NPS surveys in your business:
+Here’s how you can use NPS Surveys in your business:

 • Use the survey to segment the customers into promoters and detractors.